dolphyn/dolphyn/README.md

 Make mails content a minimum secure out of the box with no configuration (The GPG user experience sucks) would be a big win for privacy.

 ### Replace SMTP

 SMTP is inherently insecure, even with GPG metadata is not secure.

 Make mails metadata secure, ie. preventing a third party from knowing who exchanges mails.

-There are technologies that allow anonymous networking where a single node does not know who sent the packet or who it is for.
+The [Dark Mail Alliance](https://www.darkmail.info/) will provide this secure protocol.
+Dolphyn Mail has for objective to support both GPG over SMTP as well as the Dark Mail protocol.

 ### Be open

-It is sad that ** Lavabit ** shut down.
+It is sad that **Lavabit** shut down.
 It would have continued on though if it were open source.

 Internet is made to be decentralized and your secure mail should be a service that you own.
 You can also use a web service if you wish.